kartik3165/EduNetIntern-project04-kanbs/README.md

-# Expense Management System using MERN Stack by Kartik Anil Nagare
+# Personal Finance System using MERN Stack by Kartik Anil Nagare

-**# Expense Management System**

 ## **Project Overview**
-The Expense Management System is a web-based application designed to help users track and manage their daily expenses efficiently.
+The Personal Finance System is a web-based application designed to help users track and manage their daily expenses efficiently.
 Built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), the system ensures scalability, responsiveness, and a seamless user experience.

 ## **Objectives**
 1. Simplify expense tracking for individuals and organizations.